-Product Management and the resulting product roadmap are all about the features, functions, options, bells and whistles; whatever we want to call them.
-I will call them “functions” for now.
-The level of complexity and scope is, of course, dependent on where the product is in its life cycle.
+Product Management and the resulting product roadmap are all about the features, functions, options, bells, and whistles; whatever we want to call them.
+Call them as functions for now.
+The level of complexity and scope is, of course, dependent on where the product is in its lifecycle.

-I feel it is important to always keep the minimal viable product (MVP) concept in mind along with this “simple” question: Is this function going to bring us more net new customers?
+I feel it is essential to always keep the minimal viable product (MVP) concept in mind along with this “simple” question: Is this function going to bring us more net new customers?

 Another level of complexity is that existing customers that are paying for maintenance or subscription expect ongoing upgrades of existing functions as well as the addition of new functions.

-For one product the roadmap is complex enough but, if you have multiple products, then road mapping is way more complex.
-The calculation goes like this in my opinion: number of products to the power of number of products – 1.
+For one product the roadmap is complicated enough but, if you have multiple products, then road mapping is way more complicated.

 Often the different products have some base modules in common, overlapping functionality, integrations, different UI paradigms and different tech-stacks evolutions.
-Not to mention other potential issues if products are added through M&A activities.
+Not to mention other potential issues if other software is added to the mix through M&A activities.

 The art of portfolio management is in determining the benefits of a function related to revenue, net new customers, updating a tech stack, UI and existing customer satisfaction to name a few.